SUPPORT YOUR LOCAL GREEN SPACE

 Annual General Meeting

-our AGM will be hosted online.
-If you would like to join us please request an invitation by emailing our Chairperson Teo at email@example.com
+We are actively seeking new members of the Management Committee.
+If you would like to join please request an invitation by emailing our Chairperson Teo at firstname.lastname@example.org

 JOIN IN,CARE AND ENJOY